Child Custody Law in Australia

 The divorce has a direct effect on children.
 They have to live with either one of them.
 When the parents are together, they raise their children with combined efforts.
 And it is for sure that the parents love their children.
 So, who gets to keep the child or children after divorce?
 In this article, we will explain to you the working of child custody laws in Australia.

-In section 61B, the powers, duties and the responsibilities of the parents related to the child are defined.
+In section 61B, the powers, duties, and responsibilities of the parents related to the child are defined.
 According to that act the power and responsibilities of the parents are:

 - Take reasonable decisions about the relationship with the child.